Accreditation

 Single Program

-Occurs one time.
+Occurs one time Eg. annual conference.
 Annual programs require a new application each year.

 Repeated Program

-An accredited program may be repeated throughout the accreditation period (eg. for audiences in different locations across BC) as long as the content is unchanged.
+An accredited program can be repeated to a new audience throughout the accreditation period as long as the content is unchanged.
+(Learners may not claim additional credits for repeat attendance.)

-A series or a regularly scheduled series (RSS) (sessions held multiple times throughout the year) are sessions that are pre-planned ahead of time, with the content, speakers and learning objectives for the series based on the learning gaps identified in the initial needs assessment.
-This is the most appropriate route for hosting an RSS that is outside a hospital setting (ie is not rounds).
-UBC CPD can accredit series for both Mainpro+ and MOC under a single application, but only if the content to be presented is known at the time of application.
+A series of sessions for which content has been planned and finalized prior to application.
+This may also be regularly scheduled series (RSS).
+Each session has different content, but the content has been confirmed.
+Learning objectives for the full series, based on the learning gaps identified in the initial needs assessment, are required.
+UBC CPD can accredit a series for both Mainpro+ and MOC credits under a single application, but only if the content to be presented is known at the time of application.

 Modular programs

 Same idea as a series, but non-sequential.
-UBC CPD can accredited a program consisting of several sessions which may be run as needed throughout the accreditation period.
+UBC CPD can accredited a program consisting of several modules (sessions) which may be selected to run as needed throughout the accreditation period.

 Rounds